 Media Center Faculty Advisors

-With television and radio studios, state-of-the-art control rooms, editing suites and social-stream monitoring technologies, USC Annenberg's Media Center is a high-energy, multiplatform news hub that is the center of our program.
-Students create work in a variety of formats and gain newsroom leadership experience, with guidance from faculty who have experience in digital, radio, television and public relations.
+With television and radio studios, state-of-the-art control rooms, editing suites and social-stream monitoring technologies, USC Annenberg’s Media Center is a high-energy, multiplatform news hub that is the center of our program.
+Students create work in a variety of formats and gain leadership experience in the Annenberg Media newsroom, with guidance from award-winning faculty who have industry experience in digital, radio, television and public relations.

 Christina Bellantoni is the director of USC Annenberg’s Media Center.
 Over her 20 years in journalism, Bellantoni worked as a reporter and editor, behind the camera as a producer and in front of it as an analyst on national television.
 She has covered local, state and federal government, along with four presidential campaigns and the White House.
 At the Los Angeles Times, Bellantoni was a member of the masthead as an assistant managing editor.
 She came to the paper to create a politics project that would increase coverage of the state's power centers and congressional delegation, and reach the audience in new ways.